 The Scorecard was conceptualized and developed from June to December 2021 by members of the inter-agency Joint Working Group, under the strategic guidance of the High-level Steering Committee, with overall coordination by the Youth2030 Secretariat.
 Based on causality and change analyses, a simple chain of results was developed, and outputs were detailed.
 Sections of the Scorecard were built from the 'outputs', with the clear understanding that all sections are interconnected.
-Key performance indicators (KPIs) and the scoring methodology for different sections of the Scorecard were developed, in line with the methodology used in the Final draft of the Scorecard was available in December 2021 and based on the lessons learned from the first reporting exercise, in which 40 UN entities participated, the Joint Working Group finalized the Youth2030 Scorecard for UN Entities for the 2022 reporting.
-The Scorecard is reviewed and updated (as needed) before annual reporting, every year.
+Key performance indicators (KPIs) and the scoring methodology for different sections of the Scorecard were developed, in line with the methodology used in the Youth2030 Scorecard for UNCTs.

+Based on the lessons learned from the first reporting exercise in January-February 2022, in which 40 UN entities participated, the Joint Working Group finalized the Youth 2030 Scorecard for UN Entities in November 2022.